Formula 1000 for determining distance. Application of the “thousandth” formula in shooting practice. Visibility of objects at different distances

 2. Division of the true horizon

-The mentally imaginary horizontal plane passing through the eye of the observer is called the plane of the true horizon of the observer, or the true horizon (Fig. 38).
+A mentally imaginary horizontal plane passing through the observer’s eye is called the plane of the observer’s true horizon, or true horizon (Fig. 38).

-Let's assume that at the point BUT is the eye of the observer, the line ZABC- vertical, HH 1 - the plane of the true horizon, and the line P NP S - the axis of rotation of the earth.
+Let us assume that at the point A is the observer's eye, line ZABC- vertical, HH 1 - the plane of the true horizon, and line P NP S - the axis of rotation of the earth.

-Of the many vertical planes, only one plane in the drawing will coincide with the axis of rotation of the earth and the point BUT.
-The intersection of this vertical plane with the earth's surface gives a large circle P N BEP SQ on it, called the true meridian of the place, or the meridian of the observer.
-The plane of the true meridian intersects with the plane of the true horizon and gives the north-south line on the latter NS.
-Line ow, perpendicular to the line of true north-south is called the line of true east and west (east and west).
+Of the many vertical planes, only one plane in the drawing will coincide with the axis of rotation of the earth and the point A. The intersection of this vertical plane with the surface of the earth gives on it a great circle P N BEP SQ, called the true meridian of the place, or the meridian of the observer.
+The plane of the true meridian intersects with the plane of the true horizon and gives the north-south line on the latter N.S.
+Line O.W. perpendicular to the line of true north-south is called the line of true east and west (east and west).

-Thus, the four main points of the true horizon - north, south, east and west - occupy a quite definite position anywhere on earth, except for the poles, due to which, with respect to these points, various directions along the horizon can be determined.
+Thus, the four main points of the true horizon - north, south, east and west - occupy a well-defined position anywhere on earth, except for the poles, thanks to which different directions along the horizon can be determined relative to these points.

-Directions N(north), S (south), O(East), W(west) are called the main points.
+Directions N(north), S (south), ABOUT(East), W(west) are called the main directions.
 The entire circumference of the horizon is divided into 360°.
-The division is made from the point N in a clockwise direction.
+Division is made from the point N in a clockwise direction.

-Intermediate directions between the main points are called quarter points and are called NO, SO, SW, NW.
-Major and quarter rhumbs have the following values in degrees:
+Intermediate directions between the main directions are called quarter directions and are called NO, SO, SW, NW.
+The main and quarter directions have the following values in degrees:

-The body of water visible from the vessel is limited by a circle formed by the apparent intersection of the firmament with the surface of the water.
-This circle is called the visible horizon of the observer.
-The range of the visible horizon depends not only on the height of the observer's eyes above the water surface, but also on the state of the atmosphere.
+The expanse of water visible from a vessel is limited by a circle formed by the apparent intersection of the vault of heaven with the surface of the water.
+This circle is called the observer's apparent horizon.
+The range of the visible horizon depends not only on the height of the observer’s eyes above the water surface, but also on the state of the atmosphere.

 Figure 39.
 Object visibility range

-The boatmaster must always know how far he sees the horizon in different positions, for example, standing at the helm, on deck, sitting, etc.
+The boatmaster should always know how far he can see the horizon in different positions, for example, standing at the helm, on deck, sitting, etc.

 The range of the visible horizon is determined by the formula: